explodecomputer/alspac/README.md

 ## Limitations

 - The data is not curated further than what is present already in the STATA `.dta` files
-- The `Useful_data` folder contains only some of the known user derived variables.
-As these variables continue to be processed the directory will be updated, but contact the ALSPAC team if there is something you need which cannot be found here.
 - This is a beta version of the package, please report errors or suggestions to [g.hemani@bristol.ac.uk](mailto:g.hemani@bristol.ac.uk)
 - Variable look-ups can be performed off-line and without any restrictions, but variable extraction requires access to the R drive where the data is residing.
 - ALN IDs refer to pregnancies.
 The same ALN is shared between mothers, their children, partners and fathers.
 Children can be distinguished from the others by virtue of having a QLET code.
 But distinguishing between mothers, fathers and partners is not straightforward.
 See note below on how data that includes different individuals with the same ALN is presented.